-While we’re all born with a certain metabolic level, you can boost it and get your network of hormones and enzymes burning food to fuel more efficiently.
+The hack: While we’re all born with a certain metabolic level, you can boost it and get your network of hormones and enzymes burning food to fuel more efficiently.
 For starters, eat breakfast.
-A 35g protein breakfast is linked with greater weight loss, likely because you’re alerting your body to start churning and reducing the odds of snacking on poor-quality foods before your next meal.
+A 35g-protein breakfast is linked with greater weight loss, likely because you’re alerting your body to start churning and reducing the odds of snacking on poor-quality foods before your next meal.
 Make sure your cardio workouts are metabolic, meaning they’re at an intensity where you ramp up the amount of calories you burn during the workout and maximize calorie burn after the workout, and that you’re incorporating resistance training when you lift.
 Research also shows working out in the morning, without breakfast, can also boost your metabolism.

-Struggle: Low levels of Testosterone
+Struggle: Low levels of testosterone

 Testosterone-influencing genes - ESR1 and SHBG1 + SHBG2